raid-guild/handbook/docs/rips.md

 Next, refer to the proposal process below to request funding for your RIP.

-By following these steps, your Proposal will receive far more feedback and have a much higher chance of being passed.
+By following these steps, your proposal will receive far more feedback and have a much higher chance of being passed.